 How to Pick a Campsite

 There are a variety of different types of campsites out there.
 Some campsites are tent only while some can accommodate larger vehicles like campers or have full hookups for RVs, and some campsites are designed for large groups only.
 Most campgrounds also have a few accessible campsites designed to accommodate wheelchairs.
 Another thing to point out is that in addition to paid campgrounds that generally cost anywhere from $8-35/night, there are also plenty of free campsites (also called dispersed campsites) across the U.S. Here’s a quick breakdown of the difference between the two.

-Dispersed campsites are free campsites located on public lands.
+Dispersed campsites are free campsites located on public lands and are much more readily available in the Western US.
 They are places people have camped at before, but they aren’t actively managed by a camp-host.
 That usually don’t have amenities like water, bathrooms, trash cans, and picnic tables so you’ll have to come fully prepared with everything you need.
 You’ll also need to be ready to pack out all your trash and everything you bring with you in accordance with Leave No Trace principles.
 Since dispersed campsites dont have bathrooms, you’ll need to bring a toilet with you or know how to properly poop outdoors with minimal impact where this is allowed.
 Always pack out all your used toilet paper and do your best to leave the places you camp better than you found them.

 How to Pack for a Car Camping Trip

 Having your car camping gear dialed will make packing for your camping trip a breeze, plus once you’ve got it all together, you’ll always be ready for spur-of-the-moment camping trips.
 Consider a good set of car camping gear an investment for years of camping trips and outdoor adventures.